jonathanprogram2/jonathanprogram2/README.md

 # 👋 Hi there, I'm Jonathan Mirabal!

-I’m an aspiring **Software Engineer** and **Financial Data Enthusiast** passionate about creating bold, interactive user experiences at the intersection of design, data, and technology.
+I’m a **Software Engineer** and **Financial Data Enthusiast** passionate about creating bold, interactive user experiences at the intersection of design, data, and technology.

 Currently, I’m building projects that explore how **visual interfaces, Web3 technologies, and data-driven insights** can empower users—from crypto investors to productivity seekers.
 I love bringing ideas to life through thoughtful UI, seamless interaction, and modern web tools.